-If you’re considering studying with us, you will benefit from a comprehensive orientation program, designed to give you the smoothest possible transition into University life.
+If you’re considering studying with us, you will benefit from a comprehensive Welcome Week orientation program, designed to give you the smoothest possible transition into University life.

 Throughout the week of semester, you will be provided with important information about your course, skills-building workshops and opportunities to connect with other students and staff in our community.

-If you can’t attend our day-time Orientation Week, we also run a catch-up program called Orientation at Dusk in week one as well as workshops for international students throughout semester.
+If you can’t attend our day-time Welcome Week, we also run a catch-up program called Welcome at Dusk in week one as well as workshops for international students throughout semester.

 To find out more about these programs, please contact our Student Affairs and Engagement team.